mailosaur/mailosaur-node/README.md

 Here's how it works:

 * When you create an account, you are given a server.
-* Every server has it's own **Server Domain** name (e.g. `abc123.mailosaur.net`)
+* Every server has its own **Server Domain** name (e.g. `abc123.mailosaur.net`)
 * Any email address that ends with `@{YOUR_SERVER_DOMAIN}` will work with Mailosaur without any special setup.
 For example:
   * `build-423@abc123.mailosaur.net`
   * `john.smith@abc123.mailosaur.net`
   * `rAnDoM63423@abc123.mailosaur.net`
 * You can create more servers when you need them.
-Each one will have it's own domain name.
+Each one will have its own domain name.

 ***Can't use test email addresses?** If you don't have control over what email address you send to, you can also [use SMTP to test email](https://mailosaur.com/docs/email-testing/sending-to-mailosaur/#sending-via-smtp), regardless of what address you're sending to.*